chester-w-xie/DPL_FCAC/README.md

 ## Datasets

-Please follow the instructions [here](https://github.com/chester-w-xie/FCAC_datasets) to prepare the NS and FS datasets.
+Please follow the instructions [here](https://github.com/chester-w-xie/FCAC_datasets) to prepare the NSynth-100 and FSC-89 datasets.

 ## Usage